Assistant Professor of Race and Social Justice in the Built Environment

 Cara Michell is an urban planner with a background in sculpture from Princeton University.
 Cara holds a Masters in Urban Planning from Harvard University.
 She was a Senior Urban Planner and Associate at WXY Studio in New York.

-Cara’s conceptual artwork has been exhibited with the design collective, Intelligent Mischief, at the Boston University Art Galleries.
-In 2015, Cara co-founded and co-chaired the inaugural Black in Design conference with Courtney Sharpe and the Harvard GSD AASU.
+Cara’s conceptual art has been exhibited at MoMA PS1 and with Intelligent Mischief at the Boston University Art Galleries.
+In 2015, Cara co-founded and co-chaired the inaugural Black in Design conference with Courtney Sharpe and Harvard’s GSD AASU.

 - Forefront Fellow, Urban Design Forum, “Cooperative Works” (2020)